10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Taketomi Island Okinawa Japan

-Taketomi Island is so close to Ishigaki Harbour, only 15 minutes with the ferry, that it is way easier to reach that some sites in the north of the island.
+Taketomi Island is so close to Ishigaki Harbour, only 15 minutes with the ferry, that it is way easier to reach than some sites in the north of the island.
 But Taketomi is more than your regular day trip.
 Taketomi-jima is the most charming island I visited in the prefecture of Okinawa.

-In the centre, the village preserved their traditional Okinawan houses, with their red tiles, shisa lion on the roof and bougainvillaea and hibiscus flowers decorating the stone wall surrounding each property.
+In the centre, the village preserved its traditional Okinawan houses, with their red tiles, shisa lion on the roof and bougainvillaea and hibiscus flowers decorating the stone wall surrounding each property.
 The best way to explore this island is by foot or bicycle.
 The island is small so 24 hours is enough to explore it all.

 The local community of the island, made everything they could to protect their culture.
 You won’t find any supermarket or convenience store on the island; they are forbidden.
-The beautiful information centre near the ferry terminal is the best way to learn about their history and traditions; English translations are available.
+The beautiful information centre near the ferry terminal is the best way to learn about its history and traditions; English translations are available.

 Taketomi-jima is also the home of one of the most beautiful beaches in Okinawa and Japan, Kondoi Beach, on its west shore.
 I recommend staying overnight to enjoy a stunning sunset, stargazing in total darkness and quiet morning in the streets of the village before the first ferry with groups arrives.